enesdemirag/simpcl/README.md

 ## Contributing

 Interested in contributing to my repo?
 Fork, and open a pull request.
 I'll try to merge as soon as possible.
 If you found any mistake or you have advice, feel free to open an issue.

+## More

+You can reach work in progress and all filters including unstable ones from [here](https://github.com/enesdemirag/simpcl/tree/internship).